What We Like

 Once unfolded, the stroller features a small under-carriage storage basket which will fit the essentials or a small diaper bag.
 I liked that I could access the basket from the front or back of the stroller.
 The leg rest extends straight out or folds down, depending on the height of your child, and there is a step or footrest near the bottom of the stroller that’s perfect for older kids.

-The seat of the stroller is reclinable in multiple positions—a huge plus for when my family does lots of sightseeing and my baby needs to nap.
+The seat of the stroller is reclinable in multiple positions—a huge plus for when my family does lots of sightseeing and my baby needs to nap while away from the hotel.
 I found the reclining feature very simple to engage with just a squeeze and pull of one strap behind the seat.
 Since this stroller reclines, you can attach most infant car seats to it using a buckle system (although I would feel much safer with a “clicking” mechanism).
-I loved that I could use my own car seat and didn’t need to buy unnecessary and expensive adapters, thanks to the built-in onboarding mechanism.
+I loved that I could use my own car seat and didn’t need to buy unnecessary and expensive adapters, thanks to the built-in on-boarding mechanism.

 The Nano stroller also features a mesh cover at the top of the seat, which can be fastened open for added ventilation or kept closed in the colder months.
 I was able to check in on my son through the mesh cover as well.
 One issue I noticed is that the Mountain Buggy Nano stroller does not have a handlebar attachment for the child to rest his or her hands on.
 I missed this design feature, as you can usually attach a snack tray or cup holder to it.